Associate Professor of Psychiatry

 Associate Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital

-Dorys McConnell Duberg Professor of Neurobiology and Professor of Psychology
+Dorys McConnell Duberg Professor of Neuroscience and Professor of Psychology

 B.A., B.S.
 1979 Mathematics and Psychology from Purdue University